notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 console.log(textInput.checked);  // prints false.
 textInput.checked = true;
 console.log(textInput.checked);  // prints true.
+// did not open the hellmouth.
 ```

 Cool.
 Cool cool cool.

-Inputs also havhave text, and text can be selected, so the `HTMLInputElement`
+Inputs also have text, and text can be selected, so the `HTMLInputElement`
 prototype also defines two properties,
 `selectionStart` and `selectionEnd` which are two numbers defining your selection
 range.
 So you can do: